jsoconno/tfmesh/README.md

 * `--allowed` - returns only allowed versions when used in conjunction with the versions attribute.
 * `--exclude-prerelease` - returns all non-prerelease versions when used in conjunction with the versions attribute.
 * `--top` - returns the top n number of results when used in conjunction with the versions attribute.
+* `--var` - one or more variables to set on the command line.

 Example:
 ```cmd